cucapra/dahlia/docs/binders.md

 def extern print_vector(c: float[4]);
 ```

-Backends can either provide their implementations for `externs` (for example
+Backends can either provide their implementations for `extern`s (for example
 to implement printing when running on CPUs) or erase the calls completely.

 For more details on the exact hardware semantics see here **TODO**.